 - Energy-efficient housing

 Habitat for Humanity Romania helps families all over the country to save on energy costs by insulating houses and doing minor repairs that minimize heat losses.
-In addition to this, over 2,000 people from Cluj, Beiuș, Rădăuți, Comănești have taken part in trainings on practical tips for energy efficiency.
-Habitat for Humanity Romania is also building the first passive community center in Romania in Boldesti – Scăieni.
-The building is a wooden structure with strawbale walls and natural plasters (clay and sand for interiors and classic plasters for a better resistance).
-The completed building will have increased efficiency in water and electricity consumption.
+In addition to this, over 3,000 people have taken part in trainings on practical tips for energy efficiency.
+Habitat for Humanity Romania also built the first passive community center in Romania in Boldesti – Scăieni.
+The building is a wooden structure with straw-bale walls and natural plasters (clay and sand for interiors and classic plasters for a better resistance).
+The building has increased efficiency in water and electricity consumption.

 - Disaster response

-following natural disasters: floods, earthquakes, fire and landslides.
-Over the years, Habitat for Humanity Romania has helped more than 20,000 people through its disaster risk reduction and response programs.
+Thousands of families are left without houses following natural disasters: floods, earthquakes, fire and landslides.
+Over the years, Habitat for Humanity Romania has helped more than 40,000 people through its disaster risk reduction and response programs.
 Wherever possible, Habitat for Humanity Romania has rehabilitated homes destroyed by water, but often has had to rebuild them entirely.
 These programs are community based and carried out in partnership with national government and local governments and businesses.
-The massive flooding in September 2013 affected 18 towns in Galati County, of which Cudalbi was the hardest hit.
-Two people died, 500 houses were flooded and more than 3,000 residents were affected.
-Habitat for Humanity Romania intervened from the beginning by supporting the residents in the reconstruction process after the disaster through the program “Good deeds in hard times”, organized in partnership with the JTI Foundation.

 Meet a Habitat family

 Cristina is a three-year-old girl from Bacău country and this year she will spend the first Christmas at HOME.